jianyuh/jianyuh.github.io/_posts/2025-05-05-Llama-Nemotron.md

 ## Conclusion

 The Llama-Nemotron series represents a significant contribution to the open-source AI landscape.
-By combining efficient architecture design through the Puzzle framework with a multi-stage training process involving supervised fine-tuning and large-scale reinforcement learning, NVIDIA has created a family of models that are both highly capable in reasoning and efficient for inference.
+By combining efficient architecture design through the Puzzle framework with a multi-stage training process involving supervised fine-tuning and large-scale reinforcement learning, this paper has created a family of models that are both highly capable in reasoning and efficient for inference.
 The release of the model weights, training data, and code under a permissive license further supports open research and development in reasoning models.

 The paper underscores that while SFT is effective for transferring reasoning from a strong teacher, large-scale, curriculum-driven RL is essential to push capabilities beyond the teacher's performance.
 It also highlights the need for multiple post-training stages to produce a well-rounded, all-around model.